ParthKulkarni445/SigmaStox/README.md

 # 📘 SigmaStox: Portfolio Volatility Prediction

 ## ✨ Overview
 SigmaStox is a two-stage machine-learning pipeline that first forecasts individual stock implied volatility (IV) and then aggregates these forecasts to predict portfolio-level IV.
-Stage I employs LSTM networks on historical OHLC and IV data to capture temporal patterns in each asset’s volatility.
-Stage II uses an MLP to combine individual IV predictions, portfolio weights, and correlation structures to estimate overall portfolio volatility.
-This modular approach provides granular insights at the stock level and holistic risk estimates at the portfolio level.
+Stage I employs LSTM neural networks for asset-level volatility prediction; Stage II integrates these into a holistic portfolio IV forecast using an MLP, portfolio weights, and correlation structure.

+---

 ## 📚 Prerequisites (Theory)
 - **Time Series Analysis:** Concepts of stationarity, autocorrelation, and basic ARIMA models; understanding how past observations inform future predictions.